-The Compensation, Nominating and Governance Committee appointed by the Board on June 21, 2017, following the Annual General Meeting consists of Brahm Gelfand as Chair, Hubert Marleau and L. Geoffrey Morphy.
-All members, except L. Geoffrey Morphy are independent.
+The Compensation, Nominating and Governance Committee of the Corporation is integrated by Hubert Marleau as Chair and Robert Sellars.
+Mr. Marleau is considered independent.
 The Board believes that the committee collectively has the knowledge, experience and background required to fulfill its mandate.
-The Compensation, Nominating and Governance Committee held one meeting in 2017.